Sammy Davis Jr.: Final illness and death

 In August 1989, Davis began to develop symptoms of cancer – a tickle in his throat and an inability to taste food.
 Doctors found a malignant tumor in Davis's throat.
 He was a heavy smoker and had often smoked up to four packs of cigarettes a day as an adult.
 When told that surgery (laryngectomy) offered him the best chance of survival, Davis replied he would rather keep his voice than have a part of his throat removed; he was treated with definitive radiation therapy.
 His larynx was later removed when his cancer recurred.
 He was released from the hospital on March 13, 1990.

 Davis died of complications from throat cancer two months later at his home in Beverly Hills, California, on May 16, 1990, at age 64.
 His funeral was attended by Little Richard and Stevie Wonder among others.
 He was buried at Forest Lawn Memorial Park in Glendale, California.
 On May 18, 1990, two days after his death, the neon lights of the Las Vegas Strip were darkened for ten minutes as a tribute.
 Several media outlets reported his death alongside Muppets creator Jim Henson, who died the same day.

 Estate

-Davis left the bulk of his estate, estimated at $4,000,000 (U.S.), to his widow Altovise Davis, but he owed the IRS $5,200,000, which after interest and penalties had increased to over $7,000,000.
+Davis left the bulk of his estate, estimated at $4,000,000, to his widow Altovise Davis, but he owed the IRS $5,200,000, which after interest and penalties had increased to over $7,000,000.
 Altovise became liable for his debt because they had filed jointly and she had co-signed their tax returns.
 She was forced to auction his personal possessions and real estate.
 Some of his friends in the industry, including Quincy Jones, Joey Bishop, Ed Asner, Jayne Meadows, and Steve Allen, participated in a fundraising concert at the Sands Hotel in Las Vegas.
 Altovise and the IRS reached a settlement in 1997.
 After she died in 2009, their son Manny was named executor of the estate and majority-rights holder of his intellectual property.